Explorer for ArcGIS is available on iOS and Android.

 Walk right to your assets using the new compass tool.
 See how far you are from your assets and which direction you need to go.
 From a feature, search result, or pin, select Compass .
 This complements the directions that are available through integration with Navigator for ArcGIS and Google Maps.

 Experience a new, simplified browsing experience

 Discover maps with ease through a new, simplified browsing experience.

 You can still search for, browse to, and open groups—we learned from our iOS release.

 Use beautiful, more responsive and informative maps

 Explorer for ArcGIS 17.1.0 includes support for related records, labeling, smart mapping, and vector tile basemaps.

-The Explorer team is excited to bring one of the most requested features to life with this update: related records.
-You can now bring more data to your users by creating pop-ups with related records in your map, and you'll see the same pop-ups in Explorer.
+The Explorer team is excited to bring one of the most requested features to our users with this update: related records.
+You can now deliver more data to your users by creating pop-ups with related records in your map, and you'll see the same pop-ups in Explorer.

-Another common request has been support for labels, and with this release they are supported.
+Another frequent request has been support for labels, and they are supported with this release.
 You can even use Arcade expressions to make the best labels for your map.

 ArcGIS provides smart mapping to help you make your maps beautiful, while showcasing your data's important values.
 Explorer now honors the styling done through smart mapping, bringing the maps you are making in Map Viewer to your devices.
 Improve your maps with smart mapping: get started with the How to smart map story map.